-On this day in 1941, upon the German army’s invasion of Pskov, 180 miles from Leningrad, Russia, the chief of the German army general staff, General Franz Halder, records in his diary Hitler’s plans for Moscow and Leningrad: “To dispose fully of their population, which otherwise we shall have to feed during the winter.”
+On July 8, 1941, upon the German army’s invasion of Pskov, 180 miles from Leningrad, Russia, the chief of the German army general staff, General Franz Halder, records in his diary Hitler’s plans for Moscow and Leningrad: “To dispose fully of their population, which otherwise we shall have to feed during the winter.”

 On June 22, the Germans had launched a massive invasion of the Soviet Union, with over 3 million men.
 Enormous successes were enjoyed, thanks in large part to a disorganized and unsuspecting Russian army.
 By July 8, more than 280,000 Soviet prisoners had been taken and almost 2,600 tanks destroyed.
 The Axis power was already a couple of hundred miles inside Soviet territory.
 Stalin was in a panic, even executing generals who had failed to stave off the invaders.